The administration of a trust is a responsible and legally complex undertaking which requires the help of a skilled lawyer.

 Standby trusts allow the trustee to manage assets should the grantor become incapacitated.

 Many individuals have the misconception that trusts are only used in the realm of the wealthy and give them little consideration.
 While most understand the need for a will, few appreciate how a Trust may be even more important.

 While both instruments are important in transferring property, a trust allows assets to pass to beneficiaries outside of probate, saving money and a great deal of time.
 Assets distributed to beneficiaries through a trust may be passed on immediately by the trustee without waiting for the courts.
 Consequently, a will and trust are often made in harmony with each other, as a will provides for matters that a trust cannot.

 Your future and the future of your beneficiaries are always paramount concerns when planning your estate.
 You want to trust that your estate is structured in the best possible way.
 Many trusts ensure your ability to have access to your assets while you are alive and then have them distributed to your beneficiaries in the most advantageous way for them when you are gone.
-In this way you can insure the guardianship for your loved ones.
-This requires the skill of a New York City trust attorney who fully understands the legal implications of the trust while fully considering the best interests of all involved.
+In this way, you can ensure guardianship for your loved ones.
+This requires the skill of a New York City trusts attorney who fully understands the legal implications of the trust while fully considering the best interests of all involved.

-The administration of a trust is a responsible and legally complex undertaking which requires the help of a skilled lawyer.
+The administration of a trust is a responsible and legally complex undertaking that requires the help of skilled lawyers.
 A trusts attorney can assist the trustee with the administration of the trust after your death by: